MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/01-get-started-with-tsql.md

     FROM SalesLT.Product;
     ```

-    In some scenarios, you might want to compare multiple fields and find the first one that isn't *NULL*.
+    In some scenarios, you might want to compare multiple columns and find the first one that isn't *NULL*.
 For example, suppose you want to track the status of a product's availability based on the dates recorded when it was first offered for sale or removed from sale.
 A product that is currently available will have a **SellStartDate**, but the **SellEndDate** value will be *NULL*.
-When a product is no longer sold, a date is entered in its **SellEndDate** field.
-To find the first non-*NULL* field, you can use the **COALESCE** function.
+When a product is no longer sold, a date is entered in its **SellEndDate** column.
+To find the first non-*NULL* column, you can use the **COALESCE** function.

 5. Use the following query to find the first non-*NULL* date for product selling status.